edigar/LaravelListing/README.md

 # laravelListing

-A listing and sublisting system using laravel framework
+A system containing lists and sublists using the laravel framework

 Here you'll find three pages where you can get a list and a sublist.
 Additionally, you can add itens, edit itens and delete any of the items in those lists.